Ye-Buehler/Molecular_Framework_Model/README.md

 ### Results Merging

-For very large databases, we usually have to split the databases or even using high-performance computer clusters to treat them parallelly.
+For very large databases, we usually have to split the databases or even use high-performance computer clusters to treat them parallelly.

 Therefore, an efficient script for merging all the results for each sub-database is necessary.

 In folder *results_merging* you can see the file *Molecular_Framework_Results_Merge.ipynb* which will realize this merging process.

-Then all or the top 10000 sorted frameworks for the entire database can be displayed in a .html file.
+Then all frameworks or the top 10000 sorted frameworks for the entire database can be displayed in a .html file.

 You can also save the SMILES of frameworks on your own or utilize the *results_merged.pickle* file, and then visualize them with software like ChemDraw or Marvin.*top-10000-results-with-ROMol.html* in the same folder shows the framework dataset built from the two combined examples.